dyst995/cocoapods-to-spm-guide/docs/ios-cocoapods-to-spm-migration.md

 ---

+This guide is for teams that maintain React Native apps on iOS and need a **manual, step-by-step** path when an Apple library (or the Firebase Apple SDK) moves from **CocoaPods** to **Swift Package Manager (SPM)**.
+It complements official docs from [Firebase](https://firebase.google.com/docs/ios/cocoapods-deprecation) and library maintainers (for example [Invertase / React Native Firebase](https://github.com/invertase/react-native-firebase)).

+### Sample repository: Firebase works as intended; Kingfisher is only an SPM example

+In the sample project that accompanies this guide, **Firebase is wired the way React Native Firebase expects today**: `@react-native-firebase/app` brings in the Firebase Apple SDK through **CocoaPods** (for example `Firebase`, `FirebaseCore`, and related pods).
+That **CocoaPods-based Firebase integration is intentional and works as intended** in the sample—it validates autolinking, the Podfile adjustments sometimes required for Firebase Swift pods under React Native’s static linking, and a successful iOS build **without** moving Firebase to SPM.

+**Kingfisher is unrelated to Firebase** and was added **only as a teaching example**.
+[Kingfisher](https://github.com/onevcat/Kingfisher) is a **Swift library for downloading, caching, and displaying images** (similar in role to other iOS image loaders).
+It is distributed via both [CocoaPods](https://cocoapods.org/pods/Kingfisher) and **SPM**; the sample adds it **through SPM alone** so you can prove that **SPM and CocoaPods can live in the same Xcode workspace** next to React Native and RNFB.
+If you do not need image loading in your app, you may remove Kingfisher and use any other neutral library that supports both Pod and SPM for the same kind of demonstration.

+---

 ## Why this matters (Firebase and October 2026)

 Google has documented a move away from publishing **new** Firebase Apple SDK versions via CocoaPods, with SPM as a recommended install path.
 See [Migrate from CocoaPods](https://firebase.google.com/docs/ios/cocoapods-deprecation) for the authoritative timeline and FAQ.